-- 40% of the grade will come from the presentations made by students in class about some of the topics or issues proposed by the teacher for this purpose.
-These presentations will be on one of the topics covered in the course, or an empirical study done by the student, or an empirical description of some aspect based on data sought by the student, or explanation of any research article regarding some of the aspects covered in the course, etc. The final allocation of subjects and dates of presentations to each student will be made by the teacher taking into account students preferences and the proper and balanced development of the course.
-The assessment of this presentation will consider all aspects of the presentation herself and its preparation. - 50% of the grade will come from two exams to be done in class, and announced in advanced. - 10% of the grade will be based on attendance and participation with comments and questions on presentations of the rest of students.
+- 40% of the grade in the course will come from the presentations made by students in class about some of the topics or issues proposed by the teacher for this purpose.
+These presentations will be on one of the topics covered in the course, or an empirical study done by the student, or an empirical description of some aspect based on data sought by the student, or explanation of any research article regarding some of the aspects covered in the course , etc. The final allocation of subjects and dates of presentations to each student will be made by the teacher taking into account students preferences and the proper and balanced development of the course.
+The assessment of this presentation will consider all aspects of the presentation (content, knowledge of the subject, ability to explain it, format, etc.) and its preparation.

+- 10% of the grade in the course will be based on attendance and participation with comments and questions on presentations of the rest of students.